muhasan87/data_analysis_project/README.md

-# Data Analytics Projects Portfolio
+# Data Visualisation Project Portfolio

 ## Overview
 This repository contains data analytics projects completed using Tableau and Excel.
 The projects focus on analysing real-world datasets, identifying trends, and communicating insights through data visualisation and analytical reporting.